markallenthornton/MatlabTFCE/README.md

 'rm_anova1' -- one-factor repeated measures ANOVA
 'rm_anova2' -- two-factor (with interaction) repeated measures ANOVA

 See the demo script to observe proof of familywise error rate control under trivial conditions.
-The TFCE transformation itself and the paired/one-sample t-test routines have been validated directly against FSL's randomise using real neuroimaging data.
+The TFCE transformation itself and the paired/one-sample t-test routines have been validated directly against FSL's randomise using real fMRI data.